feresessafi/TE3_CityOfStGallen_STARTHACK24/README.md

 # TE3: Transforming Educational Evaluation Experience

-TE3 is a groundbreaking WebApp designed specifically for teachers to optimize the evaluation process of students in the early stages of education.
+TE3 is a WebApp designed specifically for teachers to optimize the evaluation process of students in the early stages of education.
 This solution is born out of a pressing need to support educators overwhelmed by traditional assessment methods, especially in the wake of educational disruptions caused by the COVID-19 pandemic.
 TE3 stands as a beacon of innovation, offering a simple, intuitive platform that brings clarity and efficiency to student assessments.

 ## Our Vision